Description

 num_digits |

-Yes | The number of digits to which you want to round the number down. | A positive integer, a reference to a cell containing a positive integer, or a formula which results in either of these. |
+Yes | The number of digits to which you want to round the number down. | An integer (positive, negative, or zero), a reference to a cell containing an integer, or a formula which results in either of these.
+A positive value rounds to the right of the decimal point; a negative value rounds to the left of the decimal point. |

 Example